replicatedhq/helm-charts/charts/replicated-library/README.md

 You can see an example of this library chart in use [here](https://github.com/replicatedhq/replicated-starter-helm/tree/replicated-library-chart)

+## Breaking the Glass

+Examples of how you can break glass and build on top of this library chart](BREAK_GLASS.md)

 ## Configuration

 Read through the [values.yaml](./values.yaml) file.
 It has several commented out suggested values.